dsuryd/dotNetify/DevApp.ViewModels/Docs/APIs/DotNetClient.md

 ## .NET Client

 DotNetify can be used to let your .NET apps, such as a WPF desktop app, communicate with view models hosted on an ASP.NET Core server.
-To do that, add the __DotNetify.SignalR__ package to your project, then use the __DotNetify.Client__ namespace to get to the __DotNetifyClient__ class.
+To do this, add the __DotNetify.SignalR__ package to your project, then use the __DotNetify.Client__ namespace to get to the __DotNetifyClient__ class.

 #### Dependency Injection

-While you can manually instantiate __DotNetifyClient__ and its dependencies, it is recommended you use to the DI container from the _Microsoft.Extensions.DependencyInjection_ assembly:
+You can manually instantiate __DotNetifyClient__ and its dependencies, but it is recommended to use the DI container from the _Microsoft.Extensions.DependencyInjection_ assembly:

 ```csharp
 using System;